abraunegg/onedrive/README.md

 Example: `sync_dir="~/MyDirToSync"`

 **Please Note:**
-Proceed with caution here by changing the default sync dir from ~/OneDrive to ~/MyDirToSync
+Proceed with caution here when changing the default sync dir from ~/OneDrive to ~/MyDirToSync

 The issue here is around how the client stores the sync_dir path in the database.
 If the config file is missing, or you don't use the `--syncdir` parameter - what will happen is the client will default back to `~/OneDrive` and 'think' that either all your data has been deleted - thus delete the content on OneDrive, or will start downloading all data from OneDrive into the default location.